SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 After you've pushed your app, you may want to check the logs to debug any issues or just to see the event history.

-To view a stream of your app's logs, run:
+To view a live stream of your app's logs, run:

 ```bash
 cf logs <app name>